zalmoxes-laran/ExtendedMatrix-doc/docs/activity.rst

 1. **Create an Activity Node Group**: Use the node grouping feature to encapsulate all related stratigraphic units within a single activity group.

-2. **Apply Visual Attributes**: Set the text background color to `#ccffff` (or the designated color) to visually distinguish the activity node group in the matrix.

-3. **Connect Related Units**: Include all relevant stratigraphic units in the activity node group to represent the complete scope of the activity.
+2. **Connect Related Units**: Include all relevant stratigraphic units in the activity node group to represent the complete scope of the activity.

-4. **Assign Temporal Data and Descriptions**: Define the time frame during which the activity took place and provide descriptive information about the activity.
+3. **Assign Temporal Data and Descriptions**: Define the time frame during which the activity took place and provide descriptive information about the activity.

 Example of an Activity Node Group
 ---------------------------------